-Did you know that in more formal English, we tend to avoid using two-word verbs like ask for, throw away, and give out?
+Did you know that in more formal English, we tend to avoid using two-word phrasal verbs like ask for, throw away, and give out?

 These are very common in everyday spoken English, but we typically use slightly more formal words when writing professionally.
 Today you’ll learn how to transform 10 informal sentences into more formal ones that are appropriate in business English.

 If you’re learning English for your career, then you’ll find my Business English Course very helpful!

 OK, let’s look at how to make these 10 sentences more formal:

 1. We asked for an update two weeks ago.

 2. My manager is thinking about your proposal.

 3. The stores are giving out free samples.

 4. I need some time to look over the information.